 OFFICE EXPENSES

-Office expenses of £197.16 (2023-24: £204.05), were incurred for updating software securing domain names, Zoom subscription and other relevant licences.
+Office expenses of £197.16 (2023-24: £204.05), were incurred for updating software, securing domain names, Zoom subscription and other relevant licences.
 Included in note 4.

 EXECUTIVE COMMITTEE REMUNERATION and EXPENSES

 During the year, the Executive Committee members received no remuneration.
 Travel expenses (£0) and lunch expenses (£0) were not claimed by members of the executive committee.